dotnet/docs/docs/core/deploying/native-aot/index.md

 ---
 # Native AOT deployment

 Publishing your app as *native AOT* produces an app that is [self-contained](../index.md#publish-self-contained) and that has been ahead-of-time (AOT) compiled to native code.
-Native AOT apps start up quickly and use less memory.
-The app can run it on a machine that doesn't have the .NET runtime installed.
+Native AOT apps have faster startup time and smaller memory footprint.
+These apps can run on a machine without .NET runtime installed.

 The benefit of native AOT is most significant for workloads with a high number of deployed instances, such as cloud infrastructure and hyper-scale services.
 Native AOT deployment is currently in [preview for ASP.NET Core 8.0](/aspnet/core/native-aot/?view=aspnetcore-8.0&preserve-view=true).